Thursday, December 29, 2011

 Early bird special, through May 20th: $90.00

-To join click the image above or go to http://www.1shoppingcart.com/app/?af=1350994
+To join click the image above or go to http://www.1shoppingcart.com/ app/?af=1350994

 or read more below...

 Now Dennis has determined that the time has come to tell his side of the story, and is proposing to write a book, The Brotherhood of the Screaming Abyss; the title is in recognition of the name the two brothers and their intrepid band of fellow adventurers chose for themselves, partly tongue in cheek, and partly – mostly, as they discovered – deadly serious.
 Dennis is using Kickstarter.com to garner the resources, and time, needed to write this work, which will be both a memoir of sorts but also a fresh examination of the revelations forced onto them at the climax of that heart-of-darkness journey.
-Those who may be interested can find a detailed description of this proposal on the Kickstarter web site at http://www.kickstarter.com/projects/1862402066/the-brotherhood-of-the-screaming-abyss
+Those who may be interested can find a detailed description of this proposal on the Kickstarter web site at http://www.kickstarter.com/

 The Course